Linear Viscoelastic Properties of the Vertex Model for Epithelial Tissues: Results

 As the value of the $p_0$ increases, we observe that the storage shear modulus reduces at all frequencies and that the loss shear modulus reduces at high frequencies.
 Furthermore the crossover between the two regimes shifts towards lower frequencies (Fig.~\ref{fig:simpleShear_rheology}c).
 This is because the elastic constants $E_1$ and $E_2$ decrease linearly with increasing $p_0$ and they become zero exactly at the solid-fluid transition with $p_0=p_c\approx 3.722$ (Fig.~\ref{fig:SimpleShear_constant}a).
-The dashpot constant $\eta_1$ is nearly independent of $p_0$ and scales with the friction parameter $\gamma$, which is the only source of dissipation in the VM.
-The crossover between the two regimes for both the storage and loss shear moduli corresponds to a characteristic time scale, $\eta_1/E_1$, which diverges as $p_0$ approaches the solid-fluid transition due to the vanishing elastic constant (Fig.~\ref{fig:SimpleShear_constant}c).
+The dashpot constant $\eta_1$ is nearly independent of $p_0$ (Fig.~\ref{fig:SimpleShear_constant}b) and scales with the friction parameter $\gamma$, which is the only source of dissipation in the vertex model.
+The crossover between the two regimes for both the storage and loss shear moduli corresponds to a characteristic timescale, $\eta_1/E_1$, which diverges as~$\sim \gamma(K A_0)^{-1} (p_c-p_0)^{-1}$ as $p_0$ approaches the solid-fluid transition (Fig.~\ref{fig:SimpleShear_constant}c) due to the vanishing elastic constant (Fig.~\ref{fig:SimpleShear_constant}a).
 Note that the values of the elastic constants $E_1$ and $E_2$ can be estimated analytically.
 In the quasistatic limit ($\omega_0\rightarrow 0$), the external driving is sufficiently slow that the system can relax internally.
-In this limit, Murisic, \emph{et al.}~showed that the storage shear modulus is
+In this limit, Murisic, \emph{et al.}~\cite{murisic2015discrete} showed that the storage shear modulus is

-where $\alpha(p_0,\Gamma/KA_0)$ is a scaling factor chosen such that the hydrostatic stress vanishes once the system box size is rescaled from $L$ to $\alpha L$~\cite{murisic2015discrete}.
+where $\alpha(p_0,\Gamma/KA_0)$ is a scaling factor chosen such that the hydrostatic stress vanishes once the system box size is rescaled from $L$ to $\alpha L$ (see Supporting Information, Sec.~\ref{SI:hydrostatic_stress}).
 In the high frequency limit ($\omega_0\rightarrow \infty$), on the other hand, the system follows the externally imposed affine deformation and has no time for internal relaxation.
-Thus, by considering the energy cost for a hexagonal tiling under affine deformation, we obtained the storage shear modulus (see Supplemental Information, Sec.~\ref{SI:tuning_phase_transition})
+Thus, by considering the energy cost for a hexagonal tiling under affine deformation, we obtained the storage shear modulus (see Supporting Information, Sec.~\ref{SI:tuning_phase_transition})

 The above Eqs.\ (\ref{Eq:Gquasi}) and (\ref{Eq:Gaffine}) were used to extract the values of elastic constants $E_1$ and $E_2$, which showed excellent agreement with the fitted values from simulations (Fig.~\ref{fig:SimpleShear_constant}a).